Detailed guides to painful problems, treatments & more

 Consider the source

+This is a rare case when I think the quality and credibility of the journal is noteworthy.
 Most studies of laser therapy have been published in obscure and junky little journals.
-This one really stands out… and, as I hoped it might, the trial itself really ticks all the right boxes.
+This one stands out… and, as I hoped it might, the trial itself really ticks all the right boxes.
 Unlike so many studies in this field, it was designed to actually answer the question — big enough and good enough.
-Nothing’s perfect, but this one has a lot going for it.
+No trial is perfect, but this one has a lot going for it.

 This isn’t the last word, of course

-Which is, in fact, precisely the case.
+Which is, in think, precisely the case.

 WALT’s mission?
 “To stimulate high quality research in photobiomodulation…” They got that in this case — arguably for the first time.
 Be careful what you wish for, WALT!